 Understanding scientific progress by analysing the context of scholarly citations

 The objective of this project is to fundamentally improve our understanding of the ways in which science progresses.
 Empirical studies have used bibliographic metadata to provide relevant insights, but these studies have failed to tell us how science progresses.
 Supported by computational advances and improved data access, we propose a large-scale data-driven approach in which scientific progress is studied based on the full text of scientific documents.
-This vacancy is closed.

 Stacked Domain Learning for multi-domain data: a new ensemble method

 This project aims to develop statistical methods for the analysis of multi-domain data that can deal with differences in data quality.
 For the early diagnosis of Alzheimer disease, for example, questionnaire data, structural and functional MRI data, EEG data, and genetic data can be collected.
 These types of data differ not only in size, but also in quality.
 To obtain an accurate early diagnosis it is important to identify the relevant features but also to look for cross-domain interactions.
-This vacancy is closed.